-Player 2 will repeat the above steps.
 Players take turns rolling the dice and drawing shapes on their own grid paper.
 Play continues until each player has rolled 15 times.
 Players can keep track of the rounds by keeping a tally on a separate sheet.

 For every 1×1 grid square surrounded, a point is gained.

-As an additional challenge, suggest students record the area of the shapes they made, in the appropriate metric units of measurement.
+As an additional challenge, suggest students record the perimeter and area of the shapes they made, in the appropriate metric units of measurement.

 Round 2: Area

-Player 2 will repeat.
-Players will take turns rolling the dice and drawing shapes on their own grid paper.
+Players take turns rolling the dice and drawing shapes on their own grid paper.

-When students have rolled twice in a row and are unable to proceed, the round is over.
+When students roll twice in a row and are unable to fill in any more squares, the round is over.

 Every square left blank results in the deduction of one point.
 Each player records their score below the grid.

-The player with the greatest number of points wins.
+The player with the greater number of points wins.

-As an additional challenge, have students record the perimeter of the shapes they made, in the correct metric units of measurement.
+As an additional challenge, students can record the perimeter of the shapes they made, in the correct metric units of measurement.